10 Best Dumbbell Bicep Exercises For Home Workout

 While less popular than the standard dumbbell bicep curl, the dumbbell drag curl is an extremely effective bicep exercise.

-When curling, the dragging motion of the dumbbells allows for a greater range of motion, leading to a more intense contraction of the biceps.
+When curling, the dragging motion of the dumbbells allows for a greater range of motion.

 It is a unique bicep curl variation in which you don’t completely bring the weight in front of your body.
 This makes it more difficult to swing and use momentum to lift the weight up.